PulseLM: A Foundation Dataset and Benchmark for PPG-Text Learning: Dataset

 \subsection{Question Answering Formulation}

-\SysName represents physiological supervision using a closed-ended question answering (QA) formulation, in which each PPG segment is paired with natural-language questions and answers drawn from fixed, clinically meaningful label sets.
+\SysName represents physiological supervision using a QA formulation, in which each PPG segment is paired with natural-language questions and answers.
+Depending on the availability of annotations in the source dataset, a single PPG segment may be associated with multiple QA instances spanning different physiological domains.
 For each QA category, a predefined answer vocabulary is specified based on the harmonized physiological labels described in Section~\ref{sec:ground_truth}.
 This formulation constrains model outputs to a finite and interpretable set of responses, enabling consistent supervision and objective evaluation across heterogeneous datasets.

-To introduce linguistic variability while maintaining semantic consistency, questions are generated offline for each QA category using controlled templates and paraphrasing.
-A large language model is employed solely to produce semantically equivalent rephrasings of these templates.
-The generation process is restricted to question text; all answers are deterministically assigned by mapping existing ground-truth annotations to the corresponding categorical labels.
-As a result, the QA construction procedure does not introduce new physiological information or alter the underlying supervision.
+To introduce linguistic variability while preserving semantic consistency, questions are generated for each QA category using controlled templates and paraphrasing.
+Specifically, we leverage OpenAI's GPT-5 with a strict instruction prompt to output candidate rephrasings, which are subsequently manually verified and all covered in Table~\ref{fig:questions}, to ensure semantic equivalence and quality.
+Furthermore, all answers are deterministically assigned by mapping existing ground-truth annotations to the corresponding categorical labels.
+As a result, the QA construction procedure does not introduce new or hallucinatory physiological information.
+Following that, to facilitate clear, reproducible benchmarking, we partition the data into train, validation, and test splits using subject-disjoint separation applied per source dataset, ensuring no subject overlap across splits while keeping the split ratio generally around 8/1/1.
+Importantly, paraphrases in the test split are strictly disjoint from those used during training.
+Full data examples and split statistics are provided in Appendix~\ref{appendix}.

-Depending on the availability of annotations in the source dataset, a single PPG segment may be associated with multiple QA instances spanning different physiological domains.
-The QA statistics reported in \SysName reflect the realized QA pairs instantiated for each segment, rather than hypothetical combinations of questions and labels.
-This design yields dense, multi-task supervision while preserving a direct and verifiable correspondence between each QA instance and its underlying physiological ground truth.

-At this end, \SysName supports twelve QA tasks covering cardiovascular state, rhythm analysis, variability assessment, signal quality, behavior and affect, respiratory function, and sleep-related risk.
-The final release comprises 1{,}310{,}665 standardized PPG segments paired with 3{,}153{,}899 QA instances.
-Dataset-level QA coverage, sensor placement, and recording environment are summarized in Table~\ref{tab:qa_stats}.
-All benchmarks defined in this work operate at the segment and QA level.